Bayer filter: Quad Bayer

-Sony introduced Quad Bayer color filter array, which first featured in the Huawei P20 Pro released on March 27, 2018.
-Quad Bayer is similar to Bayer filter, however adjacent 2x2 pixels are the same color, the 4x4 pattern features 4x blue, 4x red, and 8x green.
-For darker scenes, signal processing can combine data from each 2x2 group, essentially like a larger pixel.
+Sony introduced Quad Bayer color filter array, which first featured in the iPhone 6's front camera released in 2014.
+Quad Bayer is similar to Bayer filter, however adjacent 2×2 pixels are the same color, the 4×4 pattern features 4× blue, 4× red, and 8× green.
+For darker scenes, signal processing can combine data from each 2×2 group, essentially like a larger pixel.
 For brighter scenes, signal processing can convert the Quad Bayer into a conventional Bayer filter to achieve higher resolution.
 The pixels in Quad Bayer can be operated in long-time integration and short-time integration to achieve single shot HDR, reducing blending issues.
 Quad Bayer is also known as Tetracell by Samsung, 4-cell by OmniVision, and Quad CFA (QCFA) by Qualcomm.

-On March 26, 2019, the Huawei P30 series were announced featuring RYYB Quad Bayer, with the 4x4 pattern featuring 4x blue, 4x red, and 8x yellow.
+On March 26, 2019, the Huawei P30 series were announced featuring RYYB Quad Bayer, with the 4×4 pattern featuring 4× blue, 4× red, and 8× yellow.

 Nonacell

 On February 12, 2020, the Samsung Galaxy S20 Ultra was announced featuring Nonacell CFA.
-Nonacell CFA is similar to Bayer filter, however adjacent 3x3 pixels are the same color, the 6x6 pattern features 9x blue, 9x red, and 18x green.
+Nonacell CFA is similar to Bayer filter, however adjacent 3×3 pixels are the same color, the 6×6 pattern features 9× blue, 9× red, and 18× green.